 - These are the bumper protector things for our stools that don't stay on.
 After you watch the video you'll know what I'm talking about, and tell me, should I just glue those suckers?

 - I also got some new silverware the other day because when we have my family for Thanksgiving I never have enough — apparently pieces have gotten tossed into the trash over the years.
 My Mom & Dad gave us our old set when we were married almost 29 years ago, so I guess we got some good use out of those.
 I didn't realize how tricky it was to find nice silverware that doesn't cost a fortune though!
 First I found some that were a good deal, or so I thought, but they all rusted the first time they went through the dishwasher, PLUS they were so light and felt cheap.
 Finally I found this set that I love — it's heavy but not too heavy, and was $80 for service for 8 with extra serving pieces.
 Booger I see Amazon has the same set for $70!
 I figured I'd go ahead and get some new steak knives too, and they turned out to be a nice set.

-- Here's the olive oil I told you I refill into one of those nice pour bottles I showed you in the video (use code KOP at checkout for a discount!).
+- Here's the olive oil I told you I refill into one of those nice pour bottles I showed you in the video.
 It's my favorite olive oil and I know it's REAL.
 Read more about that here.

 - Later I got this banana and fruit holder to get more clutter off our countertop.